wenewzhang/mixin_labs-csharp-bot/README.md

 and write down required content, these content will be written into main.go file.

 ![mixin_network-keys](https://github.com/wenewzhang/mixin_labs-php-bot/blob/master/mixin_network-keys.jpg)
-In the folder, create a file: main.go  Copy the following content into it.
+In the folder, create a file: config.cs  Copy the following content into it.
 > config.cs

 ```csharp

 namespace echo_bot